cloudwu/math3d/README.md

 # Math3D

-A fast C/Lua math library for 3D graphics.
-Handles vectors, matrices, quaternions and basic geometry.
+A fast C/Lua math library for topics in linear algebra.

 ## Installation